 Once the dissertation is completed and reviewed by the Dissertation Committee, the candidate schedules the oral dissertation defense.
 Like the prospectus defense, the dissertation defense is a scheduled public meeting that is open to fellow students and faculty.
 The dissertation defense date is set by the Dissertation Committee Chair, with the approval of the Ph.D.
-Director and SCJ Dean, and conveyed to the Manager of Graduate Programs and Enrollment Services and the Dean of the Graduate School-Newark.
+Director and SCJ

+Dean, and conveyed to the Manager of Graduate Programs and Enrollment Services and the Dean of the Graduate School-Newark.

 The defense must be officially scheduled at least two weeks in advance, with notification provided to the SCJ Dean, Ph.D.
-Director, Executive Associate Dean, Manager of Graduate Programs and Enrollment Services and Dean of the Graduate School-Newark.
-It must take place, and any required revisions must be completed and approved, at least three weeks prior to Commencement.
+Director, Manager of Graduate Programs and Enrollment Services, and Dean of the Graduate School-Newark.
+It must take place, and any required revisions must be completed and approved, a few weeks prior to Commencement (normally April 1 to be eligible for commencement in May; refer to GSN deadlines).
 Students should plan accordingly; the Dissertation Committee will not pass the dissertation defense simply because to do otherwise will delay the student's graduation.

-Two weeks prior to the defense, the candidate must email a Dissertation Defense Announcement, with full information (date, time, and location of the dissertation defense; dissertation title; names of the candidate, dissertation chair, and committee members; and an abstract of approximately 350 words), to the Manager of Graduate Programs and Enrollment Services who will then forward the announcement to all faculty, staff, and Ph.D. students.
+The student must submit an electronic version (or paper copies on request) of the full dissertation to each committee member for review.
+Two weeks prior to the defense, the candidate must email a Dissertation Defense Announcement, with full information (date, time, and location of the dissertation defense; dissertation title; names of the candidate, dissertation chair, and committee members; and an abstract of approximately 350 words), to the Ph.D.
+Director and the Manager of Graduate Programs and Enrollment Services who will then forward the announcement to all faculty, staff, and Ph.D. students.
 A paper copy of the Dissertation Defense Announcement will be prominently displayed on School of Criminal Justice bulletin boards.
-In addition, at this time, a paper copy of the full dissertation must be placed for review in the Don M. Gottfredson Library, and paper copies provided to the Ph.D.
-Director and Dissertation Committee.
 Except with permission from the Ph.D.
 Director and Dissertation Committee, the dissertation defense must take place during the academic year.
 It is the candidate's responsibility to ensure that all deadlines and procedures are met.

 Prior to the dissertation defense, the candidate shall obtain the Dissertation Defense Report for the Degree of Doctor of Philosophy form from the Graduate School-Newark.
 Ordinarily, the dissertation defense begins with a presentation by the candidate, followed by questions from members of the Dissertation Committee, then questions from other members of the audience.
 Once this portion of the defense is complete, the candidate and audience will leave the room so that the Dissertation Committee can deliberate.
-The Dissertation Committee alone is responsible for deciding the outcome of the dissertation defense.
-They will evaluate the candidate on (1) their dissertation, (2) their presentation, and (3) their demonstrated competence in addressing committee members' and others' questions and concerns.
+The Dissertation Committee alone is responsible for deciding the outcome of the dissertation, and (3) their demonstrated competence in addressing committee members' and others' questions and concerns.
 Once a decision is rendered, the candidate will be invited back in the room.
 The candidate may (1) pass the defense; (2) provisionally pass, pending successful completion of required revisions; or (3) fail to pass.

 Following the successful dissertation defense, the candidate shall provide a cover sheet for the Dissertation Committee to sign.
 In addition, each member of the Committee shall sign Part I of the Dissertation Defense Report for Degree of Doctor of Philosophy.
 It shall be presented to the Ph.D.
-Director, along with a paper copy of the dissertation.
+Director, along with an electronic copy of the dissertation.